Ewaolx/ros-robotics/README.md

 Lab2:Perception and Motion planning
 - This project deals with the perception and motion planning module in the robot autonomy.
-- The first part of the project uses RANSAC(https://en.wikipedia.org/wiki/Random_sample_consensus) inorder to to output a set of lines seen by the robot identifying the obstacles in view.
+- The first part of the project uses RANSAC(https://en.wikipedia.org/wiki/Random_sample_consensus) in order to to output a set of lines seen by the robot through laser scanner sensor identifying the obstacles in view.
 ![screen_3](https://user-images.githubusercontent.com/34932185/51089873-1d65c500-1742-11e9-98ab-cf56b0c63877.png)
 - The second half of the project implements Bug2 algorithm for navigation of the robot from source to destination in the world view.
 The robot will mainly be in two states- GOAL_SEEK and WALL_FOLLOW.
 As soon as the robot perceives wall in front of it, changes its state from GOAL_SEEK to WALL_FOLLOW where it starts following the wall, upto the end of the wall.

-Lab4:Bayes Filter
+Lab4: Bayes Filter
 - This project deals with the localization module of the robot autonomy.
 - It uses the grid localization which is a variant of discrete Bayes Localization
 - The map is discretized into an occupancy grid, where each cell in the grid represents the probability of robot in that particular cell at a given timestep.
 - The grid cells with maximum probabilities at each step, characterize the robot’s trajectory.
 Grid Localization runs in two iterative steps —Motion and Observation.
 - The robot's motion commands and its perception at each time step is read from the ROSbag file.
-There are total 5 landmarks in the map at discrete locations.
+There are total 6 landmarks in the map at discrete locations.
 - In order to follow same unit transformation for the cell location and robot's location, the robot coordinates in 2D and its heading angle is discretized.